Trump and Zelenskyy End Meeting Without Tomahawk Commitment

-Trump is meeting Zelenskyy at the White House for the third time this year as part of an effort to end the Russia-Ukraine war.
-Zelenskyy signaled beforehand that he would request access to long-range missiles, and Trump, who has grown impatient with Russian President Vladimir Putin as the war drags on, suggested he might be willing to comply.
+This is the third time Zelenskyy has visited the White House this year as part of an effort to end the Russia-Ukraine war.
+Zelenskyy signaled beforehand that he would request access to long-range missiles, and Trump, who has grown impatient with Russian President Vladimir Putin as the war drags on, had as recently as Tuesday suggested he might be willing to comply.

 But on Thursday, before Zelenskyy was set to arrive at the White House, Putin called Trump, renewing lines of communication between the White House and counterparts in Russia.
 Trump pronounced the meeting “very productive” and said he and Putin would meet in Budapest.